USC Leonard Davis School PhD students in the Gerontology and Biology of Aging programs are some of the most promising minds in the science of aging.

 Email: cbrown45@usc.edu

-Cameron Brown is a first year PhD student at the USC Leonard Davis School of Gerontology.
+Cameron Brown is a doctoral student at the USC Leonard Davis School of Gerontology.
 Before starting at USC, Cameron completed a B.A. in Health and Human Biology, with a focus on Brain Health and Behavior, and a M.S. in Pathology and Biology at Brown University.
-Her research interests include Alzheimer’s and neurodegeneration in the African American population and increasing the diversity of participants for studies and clinical trials.
-She is working under the direction of Dr. Lauren Brown.
+Her research interests include health disparities in cancer risk and treatment and increasing the diversity of participants for studies and clinical trials.
+She is working under the direction of Lauren Brown.

 Jessie Chien